AdguardTeam/HostlistsRegistry/README.md

 - Adding a new service: to add a new service to `services.json` it is necessary to add `.yml` file to the services directory, after the script is run the file will be updated.

-**WARNING!**
+> [!WARNING]

-- Deletion of files is strictly forbidden.
+> Deletion of files is strictly forbidden.
 If a service file is deleted, the script will restore it from a previous version of the `services.json` file.
+>

-- It is also forbidden to change service `id` inside the `.yml` file.
+> It is also forbidden to change service `id` inside the `.yml` file.

 Service metadata includes `id`, `name`, `rules`, `icon_svg`: